A SOC 2 vendor checklist for voice AI agents. Covers the encryption, consent, residency, and call-path questions a real security review will ask.

 SOC 2 is a framework from the American Institute of Certified Public Accountants (AICPA).
-It reports on controls at a service organization relevant to security, availability, processing integrity, confidentiality, and privacy, evaluated by an independent CPA firm.
-See the AICPA’s overview of SOC reporting and Trust Services Criteria (TSC) for background.
+It reports on controls at a service organization relevant to security, availability, processing integrity, confidentiality, and privacy, with an independent CPA firm evaluating the controls.
+See the AICPA's overview of SOC reporting and Trust Services Criteria (TSC) for background.

 Those five domains are the Trust Services Criteria.
 Security is the only one required for every SOC 2 audit; the other four are optional, and vendors pick them based on what they sell.
-For Voice AI, you want at least security, availability, and confidentiality in scope.
-Privacy is strongly preferred if the vendor handles personal data, which almost every voice agent does by default.
+For voice AI, the report should explicitly cover call recordings, real-time media paths, transcripts, and LLM inference, not just the API dashboard.

 There are two report types, and the distinction matters.
-A SOC 2 Type 1 report evaluates whether controls are designed properly at a single point in time.
-Type 2 evaluates whether those controls operated effectively over three to twelve months.
-Enterprise buyers almost always ask for Type 2.
-A Type 1 report is a snapshot.
-A Type 2 report is a video.
+A Type I report evaluates whether controls are designed properly at a single point in time.
+Type II evaluates whether those controls operated effectively over three to twelve months.
+Enterprise buyers almost always ask for Type II.

-If a vendor only has Type 1, that’s not a dealbreaker, but it is a signal.
-Ask when their Type 2 observation period starts and what the scope looks like.
+If a vendor only has Type I, that is not a dealbreaker but it is a signal.
+Ask when their Type II observation period starts and whether the call path layers (PSTN, media, transcripts, LLM inference) are in scope.

 SOC 2 is a control attestation, not a compliance certification for every law that touches voice.
 It will not, on its own, prove:

-Those gaps are where voice‑specific risk hides.
-A Voice AI vendor with a clean SOC 2 Type 2 can still expose you to CIPA lawsuits, TCPA penalties, or GDPR fines if the voice stack underneath is sloppy.
+Those gaps are where voice-specific risk hides.
+A voice AI vendor with a clean SOC 2 Type II can still expose you to CIPA lawsuits, TCPA penalties, or GDPR fines if the voice stack underneath is sloppy.

-For context, the FCC confirmed in February 2024 that AI‑generated voices fall under the TCPA’s definition of “artificial voice”, meaning outbound AI voice calls require prior express consent.
+For context, the FCC confirmed in 2024 that AI-generated voices fall under the TCPA's definition of "artificial voice," meaning outbound AI voice calls require prior express consent.
 TCPA violations carry $500 to $1,500 per call with no cap.
-Recording those same calls in states like California, Illinois, Florida, and Pennsylvania triggers all‑party consent rules under .
+Recording those same calls in states like California, Illinois, Florida, and Pennsylvania triggers all-party consent rules under state wiretapping laws.

 On top of that, the EU AI Act is phasing in obligations for general-purpose and high-risk AI systems through August 2026, and NIST's AI 600-1 Generative AI Profile enumerates risk categories that SOC 2 does not directly address, including confabulation, information integrity, and data privacy in model training.